A new addition theorem for the 3-D Navier-Lam\'e system and its application to the method of fundamental solutions: Introduction

 \section{Introduction}

-In the present paper, we prove an addition formula for the fundamental solution of the Navier-Lamé system in three dimensions.
-Addition theorems are an important tool in obtaining a priori estimates for solutions of partial differential equations (see \cite{HartmanWilcox} and \cite[Theorem 1]{BRV1997} for the Helmholtz equation or \cite{ColtonKress} for the Maxwell system), but also in numerical methods that require explicit formulas for the fundamental solutions, as boundary elements or the so-called method of fundamental solutions (MFS).
-We refer to \cite{Chen} for a exhaustive review of this method in different situations.
+In the present paper, we prove an addition formula for the fundamental solution of the Navier-Lamé system in three dimensions with Kupradze radiation conditions at infinity.
+This is an extension of the analogous formula obtained for the two dimensional system in \cite{BRVW2024}.
+Addition theorems are an important tool in obtaining a priori estimates for solutions of partial differential equations (see \cite{HartmanWilcox} and \cite[Theorem 1]{BRV1997} for the Helmholtz equation or \cite{ColtonKress} for the Maxwell system), but also in numerical methods that require explicit formulas for the fundamental solutions, as trigonometric collocation methods (see \cite{BarceloCastro2022}), boundary elements or the so-called method of fundamental solutions (MFS).
+We refer to \cite{ChengHong2020} for an exhaustive review of this last method in different situations.

-In contrast to previously known expressions of the fundamental solution, our addition formula does not involve derivatives of spherical harmonics or Bessel functions.
+In contrast to previously known expressions of the fundamental solution, our addition formula does not involve derivatives of spherical harmonics or Bessel functions (see \cite{Kupradze1979} and \cite{HsiaoWendland}).
 This is important for numerical methods based on collocation, since they require a large number of evaluations at specific points.
 To illustrate this, the MFS is considered to solve the Navier-Lamé system in an exterior domain with boundary data.
 We show that the method provides accurate solutions with a relatively small number of terms in the asymptotic expansion.
+We give numerical experiments for both the dimension $d=2$ and $3$.

-The application of the addition theorem to obtain a priori estimates for the solution of the Navier-Lamé system is descrbed in \cite[Theorem 1]{BRVW2024}.
+The application of the addition theorem to obtain a priori estimates for the solution of the Navier-Lamé system is described in \cite[Theorem 1]{BRVW2024}, where an analogous result is established in two dimensions.

-The rest of this paper is divided as follows: in Section 2 we state the addition theorem for the fundamental solution of the Naver-Lamé system with Kupraze radiation conditions.
+The rest of this paper is organized as follows: in Section 2 we state the addition theorem for the fundamental solution of the Naver-Lamé system with Kupradze radiation conditions.
 This is an explicit series that only requires evaluation of the Hankel and Bessel functions.
 In Section 3 we show how we can use this to solve the boundary value problem in a exterior domain.
-Finally, in Section 4 we give a proof of the result stated in Section 2, and in Section 5 we introduce several technical identities required for this proof.
+In Section 4 we give a proof of the result stated in Section 2.
+In Section 5 we introduce several technical identities required for this proof.
+Finally, in Section 6 we discuss the main conclusions.